mtnbarreto/flask-base-api/README.md

 ```

-### How do I test the a endpoint?
+### How do I test an endpoint?

 Tests are implemented using [Flask-Testing](https://github.com/jarus/flask-testing) library.
 All testing files are placed under [/tests](tests).
 There are more than 50 test cases already implemented.

-You can create a new test case class in a new file which must start with `test_` and ideally it should extend to `BaseTestCase` class which loads testing configuration and clean up db state after each test case execution.
+You can create a new test case class in a new file which must start with `test_`, and ideally, it should extend to the `BaseTestCase` class which loads testing configuration and clean up db state after each test case execution.
 Test case method name must be prefixed with `test`.

-After implementing the new test case you can run it.
+After implementing the new test case, you can run it.
 Go to [here](#run-tests) to see how.

-### How do I use swagger to play with the API?
+### How do I use Swagger to play with the API?

-Now you can check swagger RESTful API documentation visiting http://localhost:8080.
+Now you can check swagger RESTful API documentation by visiting http://localhost:8080.

 ![swagger](.github/files/swagger.png)

 RESTful API is available under http://localhost:5001/v1.
-You can also use port 80 since nginx was also set up. [http://localhost/v1/ping](http://localhost/v1/ping) should return `{"status":"success","message":"pong!"}`.
+You can also use port 80 since Nginx was also set up. [http://localhost/v1/ping](http://localhost/v1/ping) should return `{"status":"success","message":"pong!"}`.

 ### How do I use pgAdmin?

-First get the postgres db ip address by executing
+First, get the Postgres db ip address by executing

 ```bash
 docker inspect postgres-db | grep "IPAddress"